centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-windows-telegraf-agent.md

 1. For this to work, you must first get a valid certificate or generate a self-signed one on the poller as detailed below.

-> In the next prerequisites, replace `${HOSTNAME}` with the poller's FQDN if they don't match.
+> In the command below, replace `${HOSTNAME}` with the poller's FQDN if they don't match.

 ```bash
 openssl req -new -subj "/CN=${HOSTNAME}" -addext "subjectAltName = DNS:${HOSTNAME}" -newkey rsa:2048 -sha256 -days 365 -nodes -x509 -keyout /etc/centreon-engine/conf-server.key -out /etc/centreon-engine/conf-server.crt
 chown centreon-engine: /etc/centreon-engine/conf-*
 ```

-> The `-days 365` option limits the certificate validity to one year.
+> The `-days 365` option limits the certificate's validity to one year.
 You may choose a longer or shorter duration according to your security/maintainance preferences.

 2. Then define Engine's configuration server for Telegraf.